nim-lang/Nim/doc/tut1.rst

     z = 0.0'f64  # z is of type ``float64``

 The common operators ``+ - * /  <  <=  ==  !=  >  >=`` are defined for
-floats and follow the IEEE standard.
+floats and follow the IEEE-754 standard.

 Automatic type conversion in expressions with different kinds of floating point types is performed: the smaller type is converted to the larger.
-Integer types are **not** converted to floating point types automatically and vice versa.
-The `toInt <system.html#toInt>`_ and `toFloat <system.html#toFloat>`_ procs can be used for these conversions.
+Integer types are **not** converted to floating point types automatically, nor vice versa.
+Use the `toInt <system.html#toInt>`_ and `toFloat <system.html#toFloat>`_ procs for these conversions.

 Type Conversion
 ---------------
-Conversion between basic types in nim is performed by using the type as a function:
+Conversion between basic types is performed by using the type as a function:

 .. code-block:: nim